Webster, Massachusetts: Chaubunagungamaug Reservation

 Chaubunagungamaug Reservation, a state-recognized Nipmuc Indian reservation, is located within the town.
 There are over 500 tribe members officially recognized by the Commonwealth of Massachusetts, but they are not recognized as a tribal government by the Bureau of Indian Affairs.

 Education

 Public schools in Webster include Park Avenue School (grades K–4), Webster Middle School (grades 5–8), and Bartlett High School (grades 9–12).
 Webster Middle School opened in 2005, replacing the former Anthony J. Sitkowski Middle School, a building attached to Town Hall which is now an apartment building for senior citizens.

-Three of Webster's Catholic churches also support elementary schools: St. Anne's, St. Joseph's, and St. Louis.
-In 2016, St. Anne's and St. Louis's were combined to form All Saints Academy, which has two buildings: a middle school campus (grades 5–8), and an elementary school campus (grades K–4).
+Three of Webster's Catholic churches also support elementary schools: St. Anne's (Sacred Heart Parish), St. Joseph's, and St. Louis.
+In 2016, St. Anne's and St. Louis's were combined to form All Saints Academy.

 Economy

 MAPFRE Insurance (formerly the Commerce Insurance Group) is based in Webster.

 Indian Ranch is a summer concert venue located on Webster Lake, and has hosted musical acts such as Charlie Daniels, Thomas Rhett, The Barenaked Ladies, Scotty McCreery, Third Eye Blind, Huey Lewis and the News, Gavin DeGraw, and others.
 It is currently home to Indian Princess, a riverboat that once rode the Mississippi River, where guests can tour the lake.

 Goya Foods has its Massachusetts division in Webster.